 - Each graph has a start and end time which can be provided either as a relative or absolute timestamp value.

-means that we will view weather statistics from the past 2 hours up till now. - The DEF directive defines the graph variable
+now-7200smeans that we will view weather statistics from the past 2 hours up till now. - The DEF directive defines the graph variable

 Note: this tool can produce some very complex graphs, but for our use case we will just stick with a simple line graph.